cb-lock/ShockCell/README.md

 - The wearer cannot change roles.

 - A guest may become holder if there is currently no holder.
-- The holder can become guest and give up his privileges
+The holder can become guest again and give up his privileges.

 - A guest may become teaser.
-- A teaser can become guest and give up his privileges
+A teaser can become guest again and give up his privileges.

 ### Start communication/overview